U.S. stocks in 2020: a year for the history books

 GRAPHIC: Tesla dominated 2020 in Wall St trading -

 The rise of low-cost, easy-to-use trading apps unleashed a flood of retail investor money into stocks and helped fuel a watershed year for new stock offerings.
-Retail investors have accounted for as much as 25% of the stock market’s activity this year, up from 10% of the market in 2019, according to brokerage Citadel Securities.
+Retail investors have accounted for as much as 25% of the stock market’s activity this year, up from 10% of the market in 2019, according to electronic market maker Citadel Securities.

 GRAPHIC: Institutional investors win big in 2020 IPOs -